Quantum Steenrod operations of symplectic resolutions: -curvature of equivariant quantum connections

 \end{defn}

 \begin{exmp} The ($S^1$)-equivariant quantum connection of the Springer resolution after the identification of parameters $\seq / t = \hbar$ forms a periodic pencil of flat connections, considered as a trigonometric connection, by the results of \cite{BMO11}.
+Namely, the quantum product has only a single power of $\seq$; we divide by $t$ as the quantum connection is only a connection in the usual convention after dividing by $t$.
 The bare shift operators $S_\cochar$ provide the required gauge equivalences; see \cite[Proposition 6.1]{BMO11} and \cref{thm:shift-compatibility-qconn}. \end{exmp}

 Let $\nabla$ be a periodic pencil of flat connections whose structure constants are defined over the integers $\mathbb{Z}$ so that it admits a mod $p$ reduction; more generally one can allow bounded denominators in the structure constants.
-Etingof--Varchenko \cite{EV23} proves the following statement.
-We will not directly use this result so we only mention it in the following form, see \cite{EV23} for details.
+Etingof--Varchenko \cite{EV23b} proves the following statement.
+We will not directly use this result so we only mention it in the following form, see \cite{EV23b} for details.

-\begin{thm}\cite{EV23} Let the spectrum of the connection matrix of the connection $\nabla_i$ in a periodic pencil be given by $\Lambda_{ij}(q)$, $j = 1, \dots, \mathrm{rank}(V)$.
+\begin{thm}\cite[Theorem 3.3]{EV23b} Let the spectrum of the connection matrix of the connection $\nabla_i$ in a periodic pencil be given by $\Lambda_{ij}(q)$, $j = 1, \dots, \mathrm{rank}(V)$.
 Then the spectrum of the $p$-curvature $F_i$ are explicitly given by

-In particular, if the connection matrix of $\nabla_i$ has simple spectrum, then so does the $p$-curvature $F_i$. \end{thm}
+In particular, if the connection matrix of $\nabla_i$ has simple spectrum (distinct eigenvalues of multiplicity one), then so does the $p$-curvature $F_i$. \end{thm}

 In \cite[Section 7]{Lee23}, we have observed that for the quantum Steenrod operation of $T^*\mathbb{P}^1$, the specialization of equivariant parameters $\Sigma_b|_{\seq/t = \hbar}$ for $\hbar \in \mathbb{F}_p$ annihilates Varchenko's mod $p$ flat sections of the quantum connection. \cref{thm:etingof-varchenko} is consonant with this observation; specializing $\hbar \in \mathbb{F}_p$ annihilates all eigenvalues.